There are so many great restaurants and cafés in St-Rémy that I’ve written an article about them. Click to learn more

 L’Aile ou la Cuisse

-The beautiful desserts displayed out front will attract you.
+The beautiful dessert display will attract you.
 Equally good are the starters and main courses.
-Reasonably priced, and there is a nice little terrace in the back.
+Reasonably priced, and there is a large, comfortable terrace for outdoor dining.
+Click to learn more

 Charming bistro with outdoor dining.
 Tasty food from a changing list of seasonal selections, plus a good value 3-course menu.

 Café de la Place

 Nice spot for breakfast (coffee and tartine), reading the paper and people watching.
 Also serves lunch and dinner.
 Relatively small menu but high quality.

 A fine-dining spot.
 Fresh ingredients, well prepared.
 Portions are on the smaller side.
 Peaceful terrace.